ghost171/Arithmetical-methods/homework3/README.md

  If you going to change input data, write your changes in the files train.dat, train.ans, test.dat.
  In test.ans you have an answer

+## How does this programs works?
+### Linear interpolation
+If the two known points are given by the coordinates. the linear interpolant is the straight line between these points.
+For a value x in the interval ( x0 , x1 ) the value y along the straight line is given from the equation of slopes (y - y0)/